• Skip to primary navigation

 Pine Cone Cheese Ball

 This Pine Cone Cheese Ball is perfectly festive for the holidays.
-It is easy to assemble, perfect for a crowd and is a great make-ahead that can be added to your charcuterie.
+It is easy to assemble, perfect for a crowd, and is a great make-ahead that can be added to your charcuterie.

 Tumeric Dyed Curry Deviled Eggs

-Tumeric Dyed Curry Deviled Eggs are fantastic at any time of the year.
+Turmeric Dyed Curry Deviled Eggs are fantastic at any time of the year.
 Deviled eggs are loved by so many people and are usually the first dish to disappear.

 Cranberry Turkey Pinwheels

-Cranberry Turkey Pinwheels are a great nibble and kids love these also.
+Cranberry Turkey Pinwheels are a great nibble, and kids love these also.
 It is nice to have something on hand that little ones will enjoy too.

 Cranberry Port Goat Cheese Log